 The coastal scrub and mangrove patches harbour a range of landbirds, including Island Collared and Spotted Doves, Savanna Nightjar, Pacific Swallow, White-shouldered Triller, Golden-bellied Gerygone, Olive-backed Sunbird, the glowing Scarlet-headed Flowerpecker, Eurasian Tree Sparrow and Scaly-breasted Munia all likely.
 With luck, we will see Racket-tailed Treepie or White-headed Munia.

 Java & Bali: Day 14 Morning tour end at Denpasar.

-Kalimantan: Day 1 Our tour starts this evening at Balikpapan in Kalimantan, the section of the island of Borneo that is administered by Indonesia, where we will stay for four nights.
+Kalimantan: Day 1 Our tour starts this evening at Banjarmasin in Kalimantan, the section of the island of Borneo that is administered by Indonesia, where we will stay overnight.

-Kalimantan: Day 5 After a final morning at Sungai Wain we will take a flight from Balikpapan to Jakarta for an overnight stay.
+Kalimantan: Day 4 Today we will return to Banjarmasin and take a flight to Jakarta for an overnight stay.